oswalde-p/personal-site/README.md

 `docker-compose up --build` is all you need :)

 ## Deployment
 Deployment is handled by netlify.
-Any commits to the `production` branch are automatically released
+Any commits to the `master` branch are automatically released